Jensen 541S

-The Jensen 541S is also notable for being the first British car to have seat belts fitted as standard equipment.
+The Jensen 541S is notable for being the first British car to have seat belts fitted as standard equipment.
 Another first for the 541 series was the use of Dunlop disc brakes on all four wheels.
 A rack and pinion steering system was employed, giving the car very positive steering.
 Other safety equipment included a padded windscreen surround, fire extinguisher and first-aid kit.
 Each car was also fitted with a Motorola radio.

 The 541 S was superseded by the Chrysler Golden Commando V8 powered Jensen C-V8 model, which inherited from the 541 S the same wheelbase and track dimensions, as well as the Jensen ethos of safe, easy, comfortable and fast inter-continental travel while the groundbreaking 1966 Jensen FF used a perimeter tube style chassis first tried on the 541 series of cars.